JRJurman/automated-ticket-printer/README.md

 work on it.
 For issues with the **discussion** label, I'm looking for comments or feedback, usually on potential features or work items that aren't completely defined yet, or need some fleshing out.

+### Watches, Printers, Hooks, Oh My!
+If you want to contribute by making new watches, printers, or hooks, that's 100% encouraged!
+The dream is that this project becomes a great plug-and-play system, where I can hook up whatever ticket system I use into whatever display I use.
+A web page that shows incoming JIRA cards, maybe a receipt printer that prints github issues, or a text console that shows all the new Trello bugs for the day.
+The possibilities are endless, and I want to see how many we can bring together.

+_New Watches, Printers, and Hooks should only introduce the bare minimum dependencies.
+I realize in the future, including several Node APIs may get out of hand.
+When that happens, this project may go the way of babel (separate packages) however, that's something we'll tackle once we hit that bridge._